 • Tribal housing: Provided assistance for housing on Arizona’s tribal lands, many with the direst housing needs including lack of water

-- Contact your Legislator!
-Tell them hard working families, veterans, seniors, and people with disabilities should be able to pay for their home and still have enough left over to buy basics like groceries, gas and child care.
+Tell them hard working families, veterans, seniors, and people with disabilities should be able to pay for their home and still have enough leftover to buy basics like groceries, gas and child care.
 Tell them we have a responsibility to care for the most vulnerable among us; our seniors, people who are disabled, and veterans who are homeless.
 Tell them when people live in stable homes, children achieve more in school, families are stronger, and seniors and people with disabilities live with dignity.
-Youou You can access the talking points message card for your meetings with your legislator.
+You can access the talking points message card for your meetings with your legislator.
 And you can leave behind this card at your legislator's office if they are unable to meet.

-Current Issues of National InterestWorking in collaboration with the National Alliance to End Homelessness, the National Coalition for Homeless Veterans, and the National Coalition for the Homeless, we work to advance core policy priorities that guide our advocacy efforts.
+ISSUES OF NATIONAL INTEREST: Budget requests and National Housing Trust FundWorking in collaboration with the National Alliance to End Homelessness, the National Coalition for Homeless Veterans, and the National Coalition for the Homeless, we work to advance core policy priorities that guide our advocacy efforts.
 On a national level they are as follows:

 - Each year, Congress passes a budget allocating funds to federal programs, including housing and homelessness programs.
 Working with our national partners, we monitor the funding levels for programs in the Department of Housing and Urban Development (HUD), U.S. Department of Health and Human Services (HHS), and other federal agencies that address homelessness.
 Click here for more information.